RezaPurut/dns-zone-checker/README.md

 ```
 --bulk boolean             If this option is enabled, it will compare all files in zones directory with DNS configuration file
 --dns-file string          DNS configuration file to read and compare.
 Specifies the DNS config file (eg. named.conf, named.conf.default-zones, zones.conf, etc.)
 --zone-dir string          Zone files directory.
-Specifies the directory that store the zone files such as example.com.zone, db.example.com)
+Specifies the directory that contains the zone files such as example.com.zone, db.example.com)
 --bastion-addr string      Address or hostname of the bastion server
 --bastion-key string       SSH private key path for bastion server
 --bastion-user string      Username to connect to bastion server